Sheeri/sheeri.github.io/_posts/2020-05-09-Test-Web-App.md

 Project Name: WildAid<BR>
 Cluster name: OceanWatchData<BR><BR>

+1. Go to your website with the URL from the previous step
 1. Login with your username that you set up in the “Data” section
 1. If you can’t login, check:
 1. appname in src/.env/config.js